marc-jellinek/AzureDataFactoryDemo_GenericSqlSink/README.md

 - SQL Server Connection String providing username, password and connection data through runtime parameters
 - Use of Azure SQL Database-Azure Active Directory integration to assign SQL Server-level rights
 - Use of least-privilege accounts to support data movement

+Use of Azure Active Directory assumes that AAD is in place.
+See https://docs.microsoft.com/en-us/azure/sql-database/sql-database-aad-authentication-configure

 Blob Storage connection security